In this article, we will explore Login views and Registration views and provide instructions on how to incorporate them into your Knack app.

 When adding a new page to your app, you will be given the option of creating a "Public Page", a "Login Page", or a "Dropdown Menu":

-After selecting the user roles that have access to your page and saving your selection, you can proceed to name and create your new login page.
+After selecting the user roles that have access to your page, or giving permission to all users and saving your selection, you can proceed to name and create your new login page.

 Adding a Login to an Existing Page

-You can then follow the prompts to select whether you would like to restrict the login to a specific user role.
+You can then follow the prompts to select whether you would like to restrict the login to specific user role(s) or give permissions to all users.

 Adding a Login to a Child Page

-Logins can also be added to child pages by clicking on the dropdown arrow button next to the page name in the page tree, then selecting the "Require Login" option from the dropdown:
+To add logins to child pages, you can follow the same process as you would with an existing page by clicking on the dropdown arrow button next to the page name in the page tree.
+From there, select the "Require Login" option from the dropdown menu.

 Creating a Single Login Page for All Users

-If you would like all users to have access to the same pages and data, you can navigate to the user login settings and select the option to "require a single login to access your entire application."
+If you would like all users to have access to the same pages and data, you can navigate to the user login settings and select the option to "Secure every page with the same login".
 By doing so, a single login page will be created in your app with a new page menu tab for each page you create.

 To access the login settings, navigate to Settings and select User Logins:

-Note: Be sure to click on "Save Settings" after selecting the option in the User Logins page.
+Note: Be sure to click on "Save Settings" after selecting the option.

 As these pages are accessible to all users, there is no provision to create separate login pages.